nazik/AzureIaaSAutomationCSharp/README.md

   Or

   Use the Visual Sudio 2013 Package Manger Console (navigate to Tools/Nuget Package Manager/Package Manager Console).
-  Then run this command "Install-Package Microsoft.WindowsAzure.Management.Automation" from the Package Manager Console.
+  Then run this command "Install-Package Microsoft.WindowsAzure.Management.Libraries" from the Package Manager Console.